 German researchers reported in 1998 that drinking fluoridated water did not affect bone mineral density and may decrease osteoporosis-related hip fractures in people over age 85.

-In a more recent study, done in 2006, researchers studied 1,300 women in three small communities that had fluoridated water.
+In a more recent study, done in 2006, researchers studied 1,300 women in 3 small communities that had fluoridated water.
 Researchers concluded that "long-term exposure to fluoride did not demonstrate an association with bone mineral density or the risk of bone fracture."

-The Oregon Health Sciences University researchers measured bone mineral density in 9,000 older women and assessed the women's incidence of broken bones and exposure to fluoridated water.
+In addition, Oregon Health Sciences University researchers measured bone mineral density in 9,000 older women and assessed the women's incidence of broken bones and exposure to fluoridated water.
 Researchers compared women who had been continually exposed to fluoride for the past 20 years with those who had not.

 The Need for More Research

 The Oregon research is part of a larger study evaluating associations between broken bones and different factors that might increase or decrease fracture risk.
 Such studies help researchers formulate hypotheses, but this type of study cannot prove a cause-and-effect relationship.
-To prove that, scientists would have to take two similar communities, fluoridate one, and follow both for 25-30 years.
+To prove that, scientists would have to take 2 similar communities, fluoridate one, and follow both for 25-30 years.

 Ways to Prevent Bone Loss